jerickjoe111/launch-school/JS210/course_topics.md

 # Mutability of Values and Objects (see variables as pointers)

-- Primitive values (strings, numbers, booleans, `null`, `undefined`...) are immutable: operations on these values return a new value of the same type:
+- Primitive values (strings, numbers, booleans, `null`, `undefined`...) are immutable: operations on these values return a new value of the same type.
+For instance, as characters within a string (a primitive) cannot be changed, in order to change a character within a string, we need to create a new string with the modified character.

 ```js
 let a = 10;